Bayern Munich have played host to some of the greatest talents the game of football has ever seen.

 Emre Can came through the Bayern youth system but despite being very highly rated by teammates and coaches alike, he had to move to Bayer Leverkusen to make a first-team breakthrough.

 The Germany international has since turned out for Liverpool, Juventus and Borussia Dortmund and although he’s never quite been the first name on the teamsheet, Can is a very reliable utility man, able to line-up in defence and midfield.
-Those qualities often make him very useful for Germany coach Jogi Löw too.
+Those qualities often made him very useful at national team level for Germany too.

 Current club: Tottenham Hotspur